 Aspire maintains a savings and retirement plan under Section 403(b) of the IRC.
 This plan is available to all employees who have attained the age of 21 and have completed at least 1,000 hours of service.
 The plan allows employees to contribute a percentage of their annual compensation, subject to Internal Revenue Service limitations.
 Aspire matches up to 50% of the participant's contributions up to a maximum participant contribution of 5%.
 Participants are fully vested in their contributions at all times and vest over three years in any matching contributions made by Aspire.
-Matching contributions made by Aspire to the plan totaled \$72,646 for the year ended June 30, 2021.
+Matching contributions made by Aspire to the plan totaled \$95,850 and \$72,646 for the years ended June 30, 2022 and 2021, respectively.